SpaceIgor/Parse_data/README.md

 4.Back to previos folder wich includes manage.py and run: "pip install --upgrade pip" => "pip install -r requirements.txt";

-5.Activate modules in XAMPP: Apache and MySQL You can see how to connect it with django in the next video, if something didn’t work out for you: https://www.youtube.com/watch?v=yWD0yDMouVY To see your databases you can view them at: http://localhost/phpmyadmin
+5.Activate modules in XAMPP: Apache and MySQL You can see how to connect it in the next video, if something didn’t work out for you: https://www.youtube.com/watch?v=yWD0yDMouVY To see your databases you can view them at: http://localhost/phpmyadmin

 6.Now in the config.py file you need to enter your details to communicate with your database